dflook/terraform-github-actions/README.md

 ```

 ## What if I don't use GitHub Actions?
-This is an adaption of OVO Energy's [`ovotech/terraform`](https://github.com/ovotech/circleci-orbs/tree/master/terraform) CircleCI orb.
-If you use CircleCI, check it out.
+If you use CircleCI, check out OVO Energy's [`ovotech/terraform`](https://github.com/ovotech/circleci-orbs/tree/master/terraform) CircleCI orb.
+If you use Jenkins, you have my sympathy.